 Caring for something else in the natural world, such as a plant, bee hotel or bird box, can help improve self-esteem and confidence.

-Nurturing something else can bring a sense of achievement and highlight the importance of self-care.
+Nurturing something else can bring a sense of achievement and highlight the importance of our own self-care.

 8. Take a break from technology